peteratseneca/dps923winter2014/Week_09/CD 2 1-M + Detail Disclosure/README.md

 - list of Albums, drill down to...
 - list of Songs, drill down to...
 - song detail, on a standard view controller

+(This is an older app, which needs modernizing/refreshing.)
+(It was created with Xcode 4.3 for iOS 5.1 SDK in June 2012.)